Fire Ban Information

 3. Add water or loose dirt and stir.

-5. Repeat soaking and stirring until there is no smoke or steam.
+5. Add more water and stir again until there is no smoke or steam.

 🔥 What Happens During a Fire Ban?